Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Most Recent Developments in Molecular Communications: A Survey-based Perspective

-A prevalent viewpoint expressed in some {MC}-related surveys is that data-driven detectors may overcome the limitations of model-based ones, which prevent them from performing optimally in real-world {MC} channels, as seen in \cite{huang2021signal,boulogeorgos2021machine,akyildiz20206g}, and \cite[Sec.
-V.B.2.b]{jamali2019channel}.\footnote{See also \cite{boulogeorgos2021machine} for a detailed explanation of {ML} architectures and their application in other research areas such as therapy development and nanomaterial designs.} Advancing the field, the community is beginning to embed feedforward {NN} models within \ac{DNA} circuits in a cell, as summarized in \cite{nagipogu2023survey,haluan2024synthetic,cao2023dna}, and remark on researching explainable methods for the operation of {NN} modules, as indicated in \cite{huang2021signal}.
-However, only a few surveys, such as \cite{huang2021signal,rizwan2018review,gentili2024neuromorphic} address {ML} methods suitable for developing {MC}-based schemes.
-The work in \cite{huang2021signal} mostly focuses on a performance comparison between model and data-driven detectors, the work in \cite{rizwan2018review} primarily centers on the application layer, while the work in \cite{gentili2024neuromorphic} succinctly summarizes biocompatible technologies for running {NN} modules.
+\textbf{Recent {AI} Innovations in the {MC} Field:} A prevalent viewpoint expressed in some {MC}-related surveys is that data-driven detectors can complement model-based schemes that are limited to represent realistic \ac{MC} channels~\cite{huang2021signal}, yet experimental validation remains indispensable.\footnote{See also \cite{boulogeorgos2021machine} for a detailed explanation of {ML} architectures and their application in other research areas such as therapy development and nanomaterial design.} Advancing the field, the community is beginning to embed feedforward {NN} architectures into \ac{DNA} circuits in cells \cite{nagipogu2023survey} and to investigate explainable methods for {NN} module operation~\cite {huang2021signal}.
+However, only a few surveys, such as \cite{huang2021signal,rizwan2018review,gentili2024neuromorphic}, address {ML} methods suitable for developing {MC}-based schemes.
+The work in \cite{huang2021signal} primarily focuses on performance comparisons between model- and data-driven detectors, the authors of \cite{rizwan2018review} primarily consider the application layer, and the work in \cite{gentili2024neuromorphic} succinctly summarizes biocompatible technologies for running {NN} modules.